nokia/contract-test-framework/CONTRIBUTING.rst

 -  Make sure you have a `GitHub account <https://github.com/join>`__.
 -  Submit a Github ticket for your issue if one does not already exist.

-   -  Clearly describe the issue including steps to reproduce if it is a bug.
+   -  Clearly describe the issue, including steps to reproduce if it is a bug.
    -  Include information from your environment.
    -  Make sure you fill in the earliest version that you know has the